Asymptotic slopes of the Aubin-Yau functional and calculation of the Donaldson-Futaki invariant: Introduction

 Let $(X,\omega_0)$ be a \kahler manifold of complex dimension $n$ with reference \kahler metric $\omega_0$, $\omega_\phi = \omega_0 + \frac{\sqrt{-1}}{2\pi}\ddbar \phi$, $Ric(\omega_0)=-\frac{\sqrt{-1}}{2\pi}\log \omega_0^n$ the Ricci form of $\omega_0$, and $V = \int_X \omega_0^n$.
 The functionals described below are defined on the space of \kahler potentials

 \begin{defin} The \textit{Aubin-Yau functional} $F_{\omega_0}^0(\phi)$ is given by

 \end{defin}

 The significance of the Aubin-Yau functional in \kahler geometry is discussed extensively in \cite{PSLSC}.
 Minimizers of $F_{\omega_0}^0(\phi)$ in the space of Bergman metrics are called \emph{balanced metrics}.
 Zhang \cite{Z} proved that the existence of a balanced metric is equivalent to Chow-Mumford stability (see also \cite{PSStab}).
 Donaldson showed that the existence of a cscK metric implies the existence of a balanced metric, hence the Chow-Mumford stability and the existence of a minimizer for $F_{\omega_0}^0(\phi)$ in the space $\mathcal {K}_k$.
 In this case, the asymptotic slope of the Aubin-Yau functional is necessarily positive.

-The asymptotic slope is thus a numerical stability invariant called the \emph{Chow weight}.
+The Aubin-Yau functional also relates to $K$-stability.
+It is also shown in \cite{PSLSC} that the Donaldson-Futaki invariant of a test configuration is equal to a limit of the asymptotic slopes of Aubin-Yau along Bergman geodesics; see Theorem \ref{DFinvariant} below.

 Briefly, let us say how the Aubin-Yau functional is related to other functionals in the literature.
 It is related to the $J$-functional

 by

 In the special case $[\omega_0] = [K_X^{-1}]$, $F_{\omega_0}^0$ is related to the functional $F_{\omega_0}(\phi)$ by